I Just Wanna (Kiss song)

 "I Just Wanna" is a song by the American rock band Kiss from their 1992 studio album Revenge.
 It was also released as the album's promotional single.

 Background and writing

 "I Just Wanna" is the 11th track on the Kiss 1992 studio album Revenge.

 The song was written by Paul Stanley and Vinnie Vincent.
 The latter also co-wrote two other songs on the album.

 Music video

-The music video was directed by Paul Rachman, Rachman was also the director of two more videos from Revenge: "Unholy" and "Domino".
+The music video was directed by Paul Rachman, who was also the director of two more videos from Revenge: "Unholy" and "Domino".
 He recounted in an interview with Songfacts:

 Composition

 In the chorus Stanley repeats "I just wanna f..." a couple of times until he finally completes the phrase "I just wanna forget you".